uclanelsonlab/btg_client/README.md

 - Handles file uploads and task creation in batches
 - Groups samples by family relationships for TRIO analysis
 - Provides comprehensive error handling and reporting
+- Includes progress bars for batch uploads

+### Progress Bar Features
+- **Real-time Progress**: Shows upload progress with file size and transfer rate
+- **Batch Progress**: Tracks progress across multiple files in batch operations
+- **Configurable**: Can be disabled with `--no-progress` flag
+- **Cross-platform**: Works on Windows, macOS, and Linux
+- **Graceful Fallback**: Falls back to simple output if tqdm is not available

 ## 🛠️ Troubleshooting